erangalds/t-python-asynchronous-programming/03-asynchronous-programming/00-asynchronous-programming.md

 ### Example with HTTP Requests with `aiohttp`

 To truely leverage `asyncio` for I/O, we need asynchronous versions of I/O libraries.
 For HTTP requests, `requests` library is a *blocking* type.
 Therefore, we need `aiohttp` for asynchronous HTTP.
+Let's look at an example now.
+Let's look at `03-aiohttp-usecase.py`.

 ```python
 # pip install aiohttp